Buffalo State earned the Carnegie Foundation for the Advancement of Teaching’s 2015 Community Engagement Classification.

 The Carnegie Foundation noted that Buffalo State documented “excellent alignment among campus mission, culture, leadership, resources, and practice that support dynamic and noteworthy community engagement, and it responded to the classification framework with both descriptions and examples of exemplary institutional practices of community engagement.”

-Buffalo State's College Relations Office is responsible for image and marketing, public and media relations, official web pages, select publications, and internal communication.
+Buffalo State's Marketing and Communications Office is responsible for image and marketing, public and media relations, official web pages, select publications, and internal communication.
 The office has earned wide national recognition for its work from higher education marketing, advertising, and public relations organizations:

 Council for Support and Advancement of Education • State University of New York Council for University Advancement